 Model Project Structure

-The Xomega model project consists of the generators organized into folders, framework files, global configuration, and the actual application model files, as described below.
+The Xomega model project consists of Xomega SDK, generator configurations organized into folders, framework files, global configuration, and the actual application model files, as described below.

 Xomega generators

-You can easily change the default folder structure for the generators to the one that makes more sense for your application, or delete irrelevant generators from the model project if you don't need them.
+You are free to change the default folder structure for the generators to the one that makes more sense for your application, or delete irrelevant generators from the model project if you don't need them.

 You can also add new generators or clone and update existing configurations.